kragen/peg-bootstrap/peg.md

     and playing Cheese Shop with the next character.
     (“Have you got a 0?”
 “No.”
     “How about a 1?”
 “No.” ...)
-    It turns out there are ways to solve this.
+    It turns out there are ways to solve this, although I don’t explore them in this document.
 3. They have trouble with “left recursion”, which is where the first thing in a “foo” (say, `expression`) can be a smaller “foo”.

-There’s one more big feature of PEGs, which is the ability to do lookahead.
+There’s one more big feature of PEGs: the ability to do lookahead.
 As an example, in C,
 a comment begins at a `/*`
 and continues until the next `*/`.